TykTechnologies/tyk-charts/tyk-gateway/README.md

 1. Set .Values.gateway.tls.enabled  to true.
 2. Set .Values.gateway.tls.useDefaultTykCertificate to false.
-3. Create an opaque secret with the structure described in tyk-gateway/templates/secrets-certs.yaml.
+3. Create a tls secret and store your cert and key in it.
 4. Set .Values.gateway.tls.secretName to the name of the newly created secret.